 Easy Ways to Detect Air Leaks

-Doing everything you can to keep your home’s energy efficiency levels high is a no brainer.
-When you make sure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
-One of the ways your home could be losing significant efficiency is through air leaks around your home.
+Doing everything you can to keep your home’s energy efficiency levels high is a given.
+When you ensure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
+One way your home may be losing efficiency is through air leaks.

-A large number of leaks are from drafts entering through your windows or doors.
-These air leaks are fairly easy to find, but air leakage can also come from less obvious spaces throughout your home.
-Take advantage of the suggestions below to complete your own energy assessment.
+The most common leaks are from drafts entering through your windows or doors.
+These air leaks are relatively easy to spot, but air leakage can also come from less obvious spaces throughout your home.
+Take advantage of the suggestions below to conduct your own energy assessment.

 Inside your home

-First, you’ll want to check your windows and doors.
-If they shake easily or you can see light through spaces between the door and the frame, they’re leaking and undoubtedly wasting energy and money, as well.
-Seal them with caulk or weather-stripping to take care of the leak.
+First, you’ll want to inspect your windows and doors.
+If they shake easily or you can see light coming in around the frame, they’re leaking and undoubtedly wasting energy and money, as well.
+Seal them with caulk or weather-stripping to eliminate the leak.

 Next, search your home for cracks and gaps in the following areas: